Luca E. Lum is an artist and writer

-She colludes with moving image, writing, drawing, and the histories of science and technology.
-Presently, her work explores the ways the animal and the machine are historically entangled, becoming mirrors, proxies, and instruments that parse crisis and change, anticipation and catastrophe.
-She also narrativises and parses the aesthetics and horror of what she term "ghostless" or "post-hauntological time" - a condition where loss is increasingly foreclosed and the ghost is alienated from its labours.
+She explores the ways the animal and the machine are entangled, becoming instruments that parse change, anticipation and catastrophe.
+She also examines the aesthetics of what she terms "ghostless" or "post-hauntological time" - a condition where loss is increasingly foreclosed and the ghost is alienated from its labours.

 She was co-founder and co-director of soft/WALL/studs, a collaboratively held space, shared library, and series of actions in Singapore that experimented with renewed situations of discursivity, agency, autonomy, and communality, between 2016-2021.